Tag Archives: mycelium tech

 It was weird, but I kept returning to the dingy room and the cracked cushions on the seats.
 I drank the bad coffee, with the dried creamer, from the chipped cups.

-So when, in March, the pandemic hit and we were told to shelter in place, alone in our homes, I was pretty scared to lose all of that.
+That March, the pandemic hit and we were told to shelter in place, alone in our homes.
+I was pretty scared.
+I had seen the Italians singing to each other on their balconies.
+I had heard their warnings, their remorse.
 I went dutifully indoors.
 I checked the news.
 I shook my head in amazement at the toilet paper shortage.
-I did what we all did.
 I waited for my government to set up testing and to provide guidance.
-Like everyone, I waited in vain.

 My AA and ACA went on Zoom, but when I called my SIA sponsor, she said, “Come on down to the meeting.”

-Stephen was there planting flowers when I got there.
+Stephen was there planting flowers when I arrived.
 He smiled his gappy grin.
 He laughed his hoarse laugh.
 He had a hard time staying sober.
 But we had been friends in the rooms for years.

 I knew not to hug him.
 I can still remember the last hug I had had: on March 11th at an AA meeting.
 Les.
-Even then, I was afraid one of us would get the other sick.
-Somehow, I already knew that the asymptomatic could be contagious.
+Before nightfall, I was already afraid one of us would get the other sick.

 My sponsor met me at the door with a carton of disinfectant wipes for my hands.
 Then she gave me a lightweight, clear plastic, strappy gizmo with a cylindrical center full of what looked like dirt.